aws/aws-advanced-python-wrapper/docs/GettingStarted.md

 )
 ```

-Similarly, to start using the driver with MySQL Connector/Python, you need to pass the connect function to the `AwsWrapperConnection#connect` method as shown in the following example:
+Similarly, to start using the wrapper with MySQL Connector/Python, you need to pass the connect function to the `AwsWrapperConnection#connect` method as shown in the following example:
 ```python
 awsconn = AwsWrapperConnection.connect(
         mysql.connector.Connect,